dddrrreee/cs49n-19spr/labs/2-hello/README.md

    2. Copy `hello/Makefile`  to `blink`: `cp hello/Makefile blink`.
    3. Modify `Makefile` to compile `blink`.
    4. Copy your `blink.c` over.
 Change it to `#include "rpi.h"`.
-   5. Get rid of any unneeded code.
+   5. Get rid of any unneeded code and add a call to `clean_reboot()` at the end.
    6. Compile and run it!

-This is a common pattern: everytime we do a new thing, make sure old things work.
+This is a common pattern: every time we do a new thing, make sure old things work.

 #### Extra